instantOS/instantos.github.io/docs/wmsettings.md

 Only the first matching rule is applied to a window.

+> For a one-shot runtime analog (useful when you want a rule to apply to the next matching window and then disappear) see [`instantwmctl pending-tmp-rule`](instantwmctl.md#pending-tmp-rules).
+Pending tmp rules use the same matching and placement fields but auto-expire and are consumed on first match.

 ## Control Commands

 Runtime control is provided by `instantwmctl`.
 See the canonical